OfficeDev/office-js-docs-pr.pt-br/docs/design/contextual-tabs.md

     }
     ```

-Veja a seguir o exemplo completo do blob JSON:
+A seguir está o exemplo completo do blob JSON.

 ```json
 `{